stellar/slingshot/zkvm/docs/zkvm-spec.md

 That said, for contracts created from another contract, the contract ID is determined locally by the parent contract’s ID.

+### Do we need qty/flavor introspection ops?
+Previously, we thought we needed them to reblind the received value.
+However, we normally use `borrow` instead of placing some bounds on a received value.
+If we only ever mix all values and borrow necessary payments, we may reconsider if we expose these variables at all.

 ### Open questions

-#### Do we really need qty/flavor introspection ops?

-We currently need them to reblind the received value, but we normally use `borrow` instead of receiving some value and then placing bounds on it.

-If we only ever mix all values and borrow necessary payments, then we may reconsider whether we expose these variables at all.
+None at the moment.